-“I don’t think anybody puts foundation on for it to not last all day,” celebrity makeup artist Jenn Streicher tells us.
+“I don’t think anybody puts foundation on for it to not last all day,” celebrity makeup artist Jenn Streicher, co-owner of Beverly Hills beauty studio STRIIIKE and member of the Laura Mercier Makeup Artist Collective, tells us.
 And for this reason, most pros will tell you the same thing: Translucent setting powder is a must-have to help set foundation and keep it fresh all day.
 When it comes to setting makeup (foundation, blush, concealer, etc.), nothing compares—it’s not only invisible, but it also gives you the most long-lasting, natural-looking finish.
 So why is this crucial step all too often overlooked?

 For starters, not all setting powders are created equal.
 We’ve all had our fair share of mishaps—chalky finish, anyone?
 But that’s likely not the only reason, Streicher tells us: “People want their skin to be dewy and think they’re going to look super matte [if they use setting powder], which just isn’t the case.
 There’s a way to still look glowy but have your makeup set.”

-With all this in mind, we asked Streicher to share everything we need to know about setting your makeup with the cult-favorite Translucent Loose Setting Powder ($38) from Laura Mercier.
+With all this in mind, we asked Streicher to share everything we need to know about setting your makeup with the cult-favorite Translucent Loose Setting Powder from Laura Mercier.
 Trust us: Once you get the lowdown on how and when to use it, you’ll have no more excuses for not making setting powder the final step in your makeup routine.